Great Bear Sea

 Meet the Bluewater Adventures crew at the top of the dock at the Cow Bay Marina in the late morning.
 Upon boarding the vessel, cabins will be assigned and following introductions and safety orientation we will depart Prince Rupert.

-Bears, Sailing, and Humpback Whales
+Sailing, and the Pursuit of Whales

 We return to the outer islands and lower topography of Chatham Sound; Porcher, Stephens and Dundas Islands are the largest in the area with remote beaches for us to explore.
 As the waters surrounding these outer islands are more exposed, we also hope for a good wind to allow for the opportunity to set the sails and enjoy the silence and serenity of nature.